-- (b) Where the Company is deemed to be a Bond Fund - (i) Individual Shareholders
+(b) Where a Sub-Fund is deemed to be a Bond Fund

+(i) Individual Shareholders

-UK resident individual Shareholders will be subject to income tax at the relevant rate on the grossed-up equivalent of any interest distributions (or deemed distribution from Accumulation Shares) from the Company.
+UK resident individual Shareholders will be subject to income tax at the relevant rate on the grossed-up equivalent of any interest distributions (or deemed distribution from Accumulation Shares) from the Sub-fund.
 Credit will be allowed for any income tax deducted at source.
 Individual Shareholders whose income does not exceed their personal allowances should be able to reclaim from HMRC the full amount of the income tax deducted at source.

-Non-resident individual Shareholders will generally not be liable to UK income tax on interest distributions received from the Company and may apply for repayment of any income tax deducted at source.
+Non-resident individual Shareholders will generally not be liable to UK income tax on interest distributions received from the Sub-fund and may apply for repayment of any income tax deducted at source.
 Where there is an appropriate double tax treaty between the UK and the Shareholder's country of residence this may reduce or eliminate any liability to UK income tax.